MCom, GradDipCom, MSc

-I hold several degrees from the University of Auckland (New Zealand) in market research, statistics and computing, as well as an MSc in Data Science from Royal Holloway, University of London.
+I hold several degrees from the University of Auckland (New Zealand) in statistics and computing, as well as an MSc in Data Science from Royal Holloway, University of London.
 I'm a fellow of the Royal Statistical Society.

 After working as a Data Scientist in healthcare consulting, I made the change back to academic life in late 2019, working in advanced cardiovascular imaging with Professor Steffen Petersen at Queen Mary, University of London.

-Now I am a member of Oxford Centre for Magnetic Resonance with Professor Stefan Neubauer, researching linkages between heart, brain and liver using imaging-derived phenotypes within UK Biobank.
+My DPhil work involves researching linkages between heart, brain and liver using imaging-derived phenotypes within UK Biobank.

-Raisi-Estabragh Z. et al, (2021), Eur Heart J Cardiovasc Imaging
+Mahmood A. et al, (2023), Eur Heart J Cardiovasc Imaging

 The role of obesity-related cardiovascular remodelling in mediating incident cardiovascular outcomes: a population-based observational study.